Ryo-N7/Ryo-N7.github.io/_posts/2019-07-21-user2019-reflections.md

 new functions work.
 You can also read a short English summary of the talk [here](https://ryo-n7.github.io/2019-07-05-tokyoR-79-roundup/).

-n() cool dplyr things: Romain Francois
+n() cool dplyr things - Romain Francois
 --------------------------------------

 * [Slides](https://speakerdeck.com/romainfrancois/n-cool-number-dplyr-things)